yann-yinn/nuxt-gustave/README.md

 - `$id` : a uniq id to identify this resource.
 Filename is used by default.
 - `$slug` : a slug generated from the filename, that can be used to build pretty urls like "/posts/my-second-post"

-All thoses variables can be overriden inside the compiler, before the resources are saved as a JSON file or in the markdown front-matter:
+All thoses variables can be overriden inside the compiler, before the resources are saved as a JSON file or direclty in the markdown front-matter:

 ```markdown
 ---